“It was when I found out I could make mistakes that I knew I was on to something.”

 No performer can wholly eradicate mistakes, but when we learn our material deeply, our awareness becomes comprehensive.
 We can then vary timing, inflection, and, for some performers, improvise without losing security.

-Even when errors do creep in, we’re able to feel around them and maintain the forward flow, enjoying every moment.
+Even when errors do creep in, we’re able to feel around them and maintain the forward flow.

 Managing On-Stage Mistakes